St. Eugene Resort is a proudly First Nations-owned resort in the heart of the Kootenays.

 the property to create the Resort, which is now a source of hope, strength, and pride.

-Our Indigenous Cultural Sensitivity Training Programs are led by Ktunaxa Nations’ knowledge holders and elders in a hands-on environment.
+Our Indigenous Culture and Relations Workshop is led by Ktunaxa Nations’ knowledge holders and elders in a hands-on environment.
 Learn about and discuss past, present, and future issues related to First Nations, listen to Ktunaxa elders share legends around the campfire, or discover the traditional arts of beading or moccasin making.

 An introduction to Indigenous history, culture, and world views in British Columbia and Canada.
 Learn about the impacts of colonization, the Indian Act, and residential schools on Indigenous peoples and gain an understanding of Ktunaxa past, present, and future.